MicrosoftDocs/azure-docs/articles/external-attack-surface-management/understanding-asset-details.md

 Options include:
 - **Approved inventory**: This option indicates the relationship between the seed and discovered asset was strong enough to warrant an automatic approval by the Defender EASM system.
 - **Candidate**: This option indicates that the asset required manual approval to be incorporated into your inventory.
-- **Last discovery run**: This date indicates when the Discovery Group that initially detected the asset was last utilized for a discovery scan.
+- **Last discovery run**: This date indicates when the discovery group that initially detected the asset was last utilized for a discovery scan.

 ### IP reputation